 invoke requires the caller to pass all the accounts required by the

-instruction being invoked.
-This means that both the executable account (the
+instruction being invoked, except for the executable account (the

 pay(), the runtime must ensure that